Skip to Content

 • Preferred beneficiaries

 These are people whom you would prefer to receive your death benefit should you die.
 The Trustee will take your preference into account when making a payment but will ultimately decide who should receive your death benefit according to superannuation law.
-You can easily nominate preferred beneficiary/ies via MemberOnline.
+You can easily nominate preferred beneficiary/ies via MemberOnline or by completing the Beneficiary nomination form.

 • Binding beneficiary